AO-StreetArt/CLyman/docs/pages/config.rst

    event.security.aes.enabled=false

 * Transaction ID's active or inactive.
-If active, Crazy Ivan will ensure a Transaction Id is stamped on each message.
+If active, CLyman will ensure a Transaction Id is stamped on each message.

 .. code-block:: properties